NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-XX-ip-ie-representation/index.md

 The usual practice in our asset management systems is to create new carriers when new digitisations are made, but there are instances where we would do mere updates.
 Versioning of core metadata will be a common occurrence, while versioning of already existing representations and their data will happen very rarely.
 All additions and file changes will be handled using OCFL.

 ## Representation structure
 Within the representation folders data and representation metadata will sit in their own folders.
 The file structure within those folders will be defined by the various package owners.
 It should allow for human identification of its content and be understandable with minimal effort in the long term.

-[^1]: I could have called them metadata systems, collection management systems, catalogs etc. The point is that they are systems (in a wider sense) outside of the digital preservation environment, that manages the primary descriptive metadata for data objects within the digital preservation environment.

-[^2]: Higgins, S. (2008). *The DCC Curation Lifecycle Model*.
-In International Journal of Digital Curation (Vol. 3, Issue 1, pp. 134–140).
-Edinburgh University Library.
-[The DCC Curation Lifecycle Model](https://doi.org/10.2218/ijdc.v3i1.48)

-[^3]: The environment delivering SIPs and owning their content